Welding Cast Iron for Beginners: Types, Processes, Steps

-The slow and even cooling of cast iron is essential to avoid hardening the casting and developing strong residual shrinkage stress.
+The slow and even cooling of cast iron is essential to avoid hardening and strong residual shrinkage stress.
 If you make mistakes in this step, the casting will almost certainly crack.

 Cast iron is already brittle enough to crack even without further hardening.
 If you leave the casting to cool down at room temperature, it will harden even further.
-Hardening makes the casting sensitive not only to cracking but it reduces its service life.
+Hardening also reduces its service life.

 When the metal cools down, it shrinks, and the powerful contraction forces that develop can easily cause multiple cracks.

-Ideally, it should cool down the casting 50 °F (10 °C) per hour.
+Ideally, you should cool down the casting to 50 °F (10 °C) per hour.
 The slower, the better.
 You need to insulate it, so the entire casting cools down evenly until it reaches room temperature, and you can touch it.